Kingdom of Redonda

 The Kingdom of Redonda is a micronation associated with the tiny uninhabited Caribbean island of Redonda.

 The island lies between the islands of Nevis and Montserrat, within the inner arc of the Leeward Islands chain, in the West Indies.
 Redonda is part of the country of Antigua and Barbuda.
 The island is just over 1 mi long and 1/3 mi wide, rising to a 971 ft peak.
 In September 2023, the Redonda Ecosystem Reserve was established, covering nearly 30,000 ha of land and sea, making it the largest marine protected area in the region.
 The island teems with bird life, but is more or less uninhabitable by humans because there is no source of freshwater other than rain, and most of the island is extremely steep and rocky, with only a relatively small, sloping plateau area of grassland at the summit.
 Landing on the island is a very challenging process, possible only via the leeward coast on days when the seas are calm.
 Climbing to the top of the island is also very arduous.
 Despite these difficulties, from 1865 until 1912 Redonda was part of a lucrative trade in guano mining, and many thousands of tons of phosphates were shipped from Redonda to Britain.
 The ruins associated with the mineworkings can still be seen on the island.

 Various parties claim Redonda as a micronation.
 An account told by the fantasy writer M. P. Shiel in 1929 claimed that Redonda was established by his father as an "independent kingdom" decades earlier in the 19th century, and that he had become king in 1880.
 The title to the supposed kingdom is still contested to this day in a half-serious fashion.
 The "Kingdom" is also often associated with a number of supposedly aristocratic members, whose titles are awarded by whoever is currently the "King".
-There are a number of individuals in different countries who claim to be the "King" of Redonda.

 History

-The early history of the "Kingdom" of Redonda is uncertain.
-There is no known evidence, documentation, or third party verification of Shiel's story.
+The early history of the "Kingdom" of Redonda is uncertain, although a folk memory and oral history of the coronation of Shiel still exists on Montserrat.